How to Maintain and Protect Your Shiny New Wikipedia Page

 Wikipedia thrives on relevant, continually updated information.
 Rather than leaving your page static, add well-documented events or achievements periodically.
 Frequent, modest updates build the page’s notability and prove ongoing relevance.

 Suppose your company was just recognized by an established industry award—as long as independent sources document it, that’s an ideal addition.
-By incrementally building your article, you spread out editorial scrutiny while increasing your article’s long-term stability.
+By incrementally building your article, you spread out editorial scrutiny and increase its long-term stability.

 Avoid Over-Promotion